MaryamWael2/FL-Brain-Tumor/README.md

 # Federated Learning in Brain Tumor Segmentation

-This repository contains an implementation of Federated Learning (FL) based on the FedML framework applied to brain tumor segmentation.
+This repository contains an implementation of Federated Learning (FL) based on the FedML framework [1] applied to brain tumor segmentation.
 The aim is to train a deep learning model collaboratively across multiple institutions without sharing sensitive patient data, ensuring the privacy of the patients.

 ## Overview

 Federated Learning enables training models on decentralized data sources, meaning the data stays on local machines, and only model updates are shared.
 This is particularly useful in the healthcare sector, where data privacy is paramount.
-This project implements Fedderated Learning using the FedML framwork with a focus on **brain tumor segmentation** using neural networks.
+This project implements Fedderated Learning using the FedML framework [1] with a focus on **brain tumor segmentation** using neural networks.

 ## Key Features